dunfrey/BCG-GAMMA-Challenge-2021/README.md

 This project is a study proposal, based in `Python` and `Jupyter Notebook`, which aims at the related tasks performed by BCG GAMMA Datathon.

+## Jupyter Notebook Installation
+You can find the installation documentation for the [Jupyter platform, on ReadTheDocs](https://jupyter.readthedocs.io/en/latest/install.html).
+The documentation for advanced usage of Jupyter notebook can be found [here](https://jupyter-notebook.readthedocs.io/en/latest/).

+For a local installation, make sure you have [pip installed](https://pip.readthedocs.io/en/stable/installing/) and run:

+    $ pip install notebook

+Launch with:

+    $ jupyter notebook

 ## Usage

 Clone the repository and install the requeriments: